cuplv/DPDEBUGGER/README.md

 The repository for the implementations of performance debugging with machine learning tools Paper can be found here: [Differential Performance Debugging With Discriminant Regression Trees](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16647), AAAI'18, 2468-2475.

+DPDEBUGGER consists of two steps:
+1) Functional Clustering: The goal is to cluster traces with similar timing behaviors.
+The similarity definition needs to consider properties of inputs such as the size of inputs.
+This step uses two novel functional clustering algorithms: 1) KLinear Clustering that is an extension of KMeans algorithm, 2) Alignment Kernel that uses Spectral Clustering with a new similarity kernel between points.
+2) Classification: Decision Tree algorithm has used to explain what properties of program internals are common in the same cluster and what properties are separating different clusters.

 ### KLinear Clustering
 ```
 cd KLinear/